AIandGlobalDevelopmentLab/DHS-harmonisation/README.md

 #### Step 2:
 Run the R script `auth.R`

 Run the R script `set-up.R`.
-(You only need to do this once.)
+(You only need to do this once -- although it doesn't hurt to run it multiple times.)
 This downloads the QoG dataset and saves it in the appropriate folder.

 #### Step 3
 Follow the instructions in `main.R`.
+Alternatively, run `sbatch minimalAlvisRun.sh`.
+For more details see [this readme](https://portal.c3se.chalmers.se/pun/sys/dashboard/files/fs//mimer/NOBACKUP/groups/globalpoverty1/bailie/rawOutputFromHansPackage28Feb25/README.md).

 ### Notes:
+- Because of how the paralellisation is implemented, I think it is much faster to run this code in a non-interactive mode of R (i.e. off terminal, not in R Studio) and on a unix-like system (including OSX).

 #### Dataset variables:
 - `country.code.ISO.3166.alpha.3` is the country code given by [this standard]{https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).
 (This is different to the country codes used by the DHS.)